cyclic-software/docs/docs/concepts/database.md

 If you choose not to use the open source `cyclic-dynamodb` package, apps have CRUD access to the table and can make use of the table's generic raw schema directly.

-When using the table directly with AWS DynamoDB SDK or other third party SDK's, the following fields and indexes can be used:
+When using the table directly with AWS DynamoDB SDK or other third party SDKs, the following fields and indexes can be used:

 | IndexName      | Partition Key  | Range Key          | Projected Fields |
 | -----------   | -----------     | ----               |  ----   |